A catwalk show at London Fashion Week has divided opinions about the future of fashion. Is this the future of fashion or a fashion fail?

 Fashion Designer, Honee, states, “I grew up watching George Jetson and I’m like really yeah, and I jumped at the chance to do it!
 I want to celebrate the human spirit via the robots, that’s it.”

 “Really what Honee has been able to do is make them uber fashionable,” states Dhana Pawar from OhmniLabs.

 “But it did take a long time to dress those robots, I’m telling you.
 It was hell,” says Honee.

 What’s the verdict?
-Audience members give their opinion.
+London Fashion Week audience members give their opinion.
 “Literally godsmacked.”
 “It looked like my vacuum cleaner at home.”
 “I didn’t really get it.”
 “It’s the future of the runway.”
 “It’s really interesting and different.”

 Pawar: “I don’t think we’re ever replacing humans or models.
 It’s just helping and really collaborating to make it even better.

 OhmniLabs is changing the paradigm of robotics development.
 We thrive at creating flexible robotics modules and scalable additive manufacturing processes.
 Every engineer (software, electrical, mechanical) on our team is cross trained on production engineering.
 This tight vertical integration ensures that we solve problems at the most efficient level.

 Our flagship product, Ohmni Robot, is an award-winning telepresence robot that transforms how people connect, from their homes, businesses, classrooms, to hospitals.

 Our Ohmni Developer Edition is based on more than 200 mature hardware and software modules.
 It is an affordable human-scale open platform that includes our cloud-based JS framework OhmniAPI.
 We offer developers, researchers, and students the ability to program Ohmni robots as easily as developing web pages.
 We continually extend the capabilities of the framework to allow for high-level tasks through autonomous navigation and image/audio recognition.